Gayl W. Doster

 Sam Laurin is a partner at the law firm of Bose McKinney & Evans LLP in Indianapolis, where he chairs the firm's Litigation Department.
 He has been recognized in The Best Lawyers in America® for commercial litigation and construction law and by Indiana Super Lawyers® for construction litigation.
 Mr. Laurin received his A.B. from Dartmouth College, and his J.D. from the I.U.
 Maurer School of Law.
 He loves almost every form of music.
 He is proud of his daughter who played clarinet in her high school concert band, which won the Indiana State School Music Association Championship two years in a row.

-Anmol Mehra is an equity research analyst for Fidelity Investments in Boston Massachusetts, the largest mutual fund company in the United States.
+Anmol Mehra is an MC/MPA candidate at Harvard Kennedy School of Government.
+Previously he was an equity research analyst and portfolio manager for Fidelity Investments in Boston Massachusetts, one of the largest mutual fund companies in the United States.
 Prior to joining Fidelity, Mr. Mehra was a pension consulting actuary at Towers Perrin, a human resources consulting firm in Houston, Texas.

 Mr. Mehra played trombone and baritone and was a student camper and a SWAG for a number of years at the Music for All Summer Symposium.
 He was also a member of the University of Texas Longhorn Band and marched a summer with the Cadets Drum and Bugle Corps.

 Mr. Mehra received a Bachelor of Science degree in mathematics and actuarial studies from the University of Texas at Austin and an MBA from McCombs School of Business, also from the University of Texas.
 Mr. Mehra is an Associate of the Society of Actuaries.
-He is on the Board of Directors with Urbanity Dance, a Boston-based contemporary dance company, and he is on the Advisory Board for the University of Texas MBA Investment Fund.
+He is on the Board of Directors with Urbanity Dance, a Boston-based contemporary dance company, and a Board member with The Food Project, a nonprofit focused on food justice and local faming in Boston.
+Mr. Mehra is also a partner with Social Venture Partners and he is on the Advisory board for the University of Texas MBA Investment Fund.

 CEO – Fred J. Miller, Inc.